pancake-taicho/study-repo/100-days-of-code/r1-log.md

 **Today's Progress**: A real short session.
 Worked through most of the Score Card Project part 1.
 A lot of YouTube, but also a lot of insights.

 **Thoughts:** I still haven't committed 100% to a goal, and I think that's why I try and get so many 'angles' on development from various sources.
 I'm trying to put together a picture in my head and understand what I'm wanting to pursue.

+### Day 15: September 26, 2019, Thursday

+**Today's Progress**: Finished the Score Card project.

+**Thoughts:** Trying to stay rational and not psych myself out and catastrophize about my future.